Evelyn Delgado – President

 Dr. Realini authored Big Decisions, a Texas-friendly, “Abstinence-Plus” sexuality curriculum for teens, which is used by a growing number of Texas school districts and community agencies.
 In 2006, Dr. Realini founded Healthy Futures, and has served as President of the organization since its beginning.

-Analia Narvaez – Senior Administrative Coordinator
+Analia Narvaez – Administration/HR Coordinator

 With over 20 years’ experience in office administration and support, Analía is the Senior Administrative Coordinator, providing support to Healthy Futures of Texas’ office, programs, and staff.
 Analia manages and coordinates the administrative and financial functions of Healthy Futures of Texas, including the Human Resources Department.
 She also provides administrative support for the President and coordinates administrative support for programs.